Jenguk42/CCNA/Notes/Layer 4 (Transport Layer)/DNS.md

-Domain Name System, allows easier access to websites
+Domain Name System, allows easier access to websites.
+- uses UDP and TCP transport to query other distributed DNS servers to answer client questions like "what IP addresses are associated with the name google.com?".
 - Domain Name: Defines an area of administrative control in the internet.
 	- E.g., Gmail at 'mail.google.com', NTP servers at 'time.google.com', etc. fall under Google's administration and control.
 ## Purpose of DNS